-Infertility is much more common than most public assumptions figure.
+Infertility is a much more common issue than most people think.
 Below we have put together some general information and current statistics that help shed light on this common misconception and the struggle between men and women seeking to grow their families.

 Causes & Factors According to Western Medicine

 Infertility is defined as not being able to become pregnant (conceive) after one year of unprotected sex.
 Women who do not have regular menstrual cycles or are older than 35 years and have not conceived after 6-months of unprotected sex.
 Infertility is also defined as an inability to become pregnant or carry a pregnancy for a full term.

 It is estimated that about 30-40% of infertility cases are due to male infertility, 20-35% are due to female infertility, and 25-40% are due to combined problems for both.
 In 10-20% of cases, no cause is determined according to the CDC.

 CDC/WHO data for the U.S. （2011-2015）published on May 2018:

 - Percentage of women ages 15-44 with impaired fecundity: 12.1%

 - Percentage of married women ages 15-44 that are infertile: 6.7%

 - Number of women ages 15-44 who have ever used infertility services: 7.3 million